 For students who do not maximize their potentials with Tier 1 instruction, Tier 2 intervention plans that target specific needs are created.
 Tier 2 support is always in addition to Tier 1 support and is meant to supplement, not supplant, core instruction.
 Intervention is delivered in small group using evidence-based materials and resources, and may occur in the classroom or outside of the classroom.
-Intervention may be delicated to the classroom teacher specialist counselor administrator or other staff members.

-occur in the classroom or outside of the classroom.
 Intervention may be delivered by the classroom teacher, specialist, counselor, administrator, or other staff member as appropriate.
 Some of the most effective intervention models involve student-sharing across a single or multiple grade levels in order to address a wider breadth of student needs.